blizzard4591/openMittsu/README.md

 # openMittsu
-An cross-platform open source implementation and desktop client of the Threema Messenger App.
+A cross-platform open source implementation and desktop client for the Threema Messenger App.

 ## License
 openMittsu is governed by the GNU GPL v2.0 license, but includes works from different people, licensed under different terms.
 See `LICENSE` for more information.